 - 15. Climb Through the Cu Chi Tunnels

-- Instead of taking taxis, download Grab!
-It’s the Uber of SE Asia and you don’t need to negotiate the price before getting in.
+- Instead of taking taxis, download Grab – it’s the Uber of SE Asia!
+You can just type your address into the app rather than having to explain it to the driver and you don’t need to negotiate the price before getting in.

 - Saigon is organized into “Districts”, or neighborhoods.
 The “expat community” is in District 2 and the “backpacker area” is in District 1.
-We prefer to stay in District 4 because it is so centrally located to great restaurants and shops.
+We live in District 4 because it is centrally located, but less expensive than District 1.
 Each District has

 The Alagon Zen Hotel & Spa is a truly lavish hotel in District 1, situated halfway between Ben Thanh market and Reunification Palace.
 You’ll love enjoying a refreshing cocktail on the rooftop pool with a view as well as working out in the outdoor fitness center.
 Rooms are modern with every amenity you could wish for!

-Top Things To Do and See in Ho Chi Minh City
+The 15 Best Things To Do in Ho Chi Minh City

 1. Visit the Reunification Palace